tauri-apps/tauri/.changes/cli-signtool-path.md

 "tauri-bundler": patch:feat
 ---

-`TAUIRI_SIGNTOOL_PATH` environment variable for specifying the path to signtool.exe.
+`TAURI_SIGNTOOL_PATH` environment variable for specifying the path to signtool.exe.